namramahmood/task-manager-csharp/README.md

 # Task Manager App

-A simple console app to help you keep track of tasks.
-You can add, edit, list, and mark tasks as done.
-It saves your tasks in a JSON file so you don’t lose them after closing the app.
+This is a simple C# console app to help you keep track of your daily tasks.
+You can add new tasks, mark them as done, edit them, and list completed or pending tasks.
+It saves your tasks in a JSON file so they’re still there when you come back.

 ## Features
 - Add tasks with title, description, due date, and priority (High/Medium/Low)
-- Edit tasks
+- Edit existing tasks (update title, description, date, or priority)
-- List all, completed, or pending tasks
+- List all tasks, or filter by completed/pending
 - Mark tasks as complete
 - Save and load tasks from a JSON file